awsdocs/amazon-workspaces-administration-guide/doc_source/update-dns-server.md

 1. If the output is not what you were expecting or if you receive any errors, repeat [Step 1](#update-registry-dns)\.

 1. The actual DNS server IP addresses are stored in the `/etc/dhcp/dhclient.conf` file\.
-To see the contents of this file, run the following command:
+To see the contents of this file, run the following command\.

    ```
    sudo cat /etc/dhcp/dhclient.conf